We often hear how listening to the voice of your customers is foundational to a sustainable business.

 Related Read – How to Write Good Customer Questions

-With an in-depth understanding of your business, you can discern when to perform qualitative vs. quantitative research and when to find a balance between them.
+With an in-depth understanding of your business and through this blog, you’ll be able to discern when to perform qualitative vs. quantitative feedback research and when to strike a balance between the two.